 The acrylic or silicone renders usually come in wet bucket form and are manufactured in a standard white colour.
 To produce the coloured render, the acrylic or silicone renders go through a tinting machine, which consists of a pigment dispenser and a shaker.
-The coloured pigment is dispensed into a bucket in a controlled environment and this bucket is shaken-up by the shaker to produce one uniform colour throughout.
+The coloured pigment is dispensed into a bucket in a controlled environment.
+This bucket is shaken up by the shaker to produce one uniform colour throughout.

-Monocouche scratch renders, come in a dry format, usually in 25kg bags – these are pre-mixed in different colours, and need to be mixed with clean potable water to make it ready for application.
+Monocouche scratch renders, come in a dry format, usually in 25kg bags.
+These are pre-mixed in different colours and need to be mixed with clean potable water to make them ready for application.

-Since monocouche render is pre-mixed with different colours, you will probably not be surprised to learn that the numbers of colours available with this type of render is limited.
-In fact, when going with a monocouche coloured render, you can pick from about a dozen or so different colours, but if you opt for the thin coat coloured renders you can literally pick from thousands of colours.
+Since monocouche render is pre-mixed with different colours, the number of colours available with this type of render is limited.
+In fact, when going with a monocouche-coloured render, you can pick from about a dozen or so different colours, but if you opt for the thin coat-coloured renders you can literally pick from thousands of colours.

 Achieving different types of finishes

-However what we have found that since the turn of the 2020’s more and more customers are turning towards the thin coat coloured renders due to their additional hydrophobic and flexible qualities.
+However, we have found that since the turn of the 2020’s more and more customers are turning towards thin coat-coloured renders due to their additional hydrophobic and flexible qualities.

 Difference in application procedure

-The other differences between the two different coloured renders is how they are applied to the wall.
-The scratch render is in applied at a thickness of 18mm and scratched back using a scratch render scraper to give a final thickness of 16mm.
-Conversely the thin coat renders are applied at a thickness of 1-3mm onto a flexible basecoat layer (basecoat + embedded mesh).
-This means that a bucket of thin coat render will go far further in terms of coverage than a bag of monocouche scratch coloured render when applied to the wall.
+The other difference between the two different coloured renders is how they are applied to the wall.
+The scratch render is applied at a thickness of 18mm.
+It is then scratched back using a scratch render scraper to give a final thickness of 16mm.
+Conversely, the thin coat renders are applied at a thickness of 1-3mm onto a flexible basecoat layer (basecoat + embedded mesh).
+This means that a bucket of thin coat render will go further in terms of coverage than a bag of monocouche scratch-coloured render when applied to the wall.

 Insulated renders as parts of external wall insulation systems first introduced the “coloured render” component to the UK as part of the overall concept in the early 1990s.